Sturmflut/sturmflut.github.io/_posts/2015-11-01-ubuntu-convergence-part-1.markdown

 ![The lockscreen is still the one from the phone UI]({{site.url}}/images/ubuntu-convergence-part-1/external-phone-lockscreen.jpg)

 Now we know everything works fine and the phone drives the external display correctly.
 The phone will currently switch to desktop mode as soon as a mouse is connected, but your USB port is already occupied by the SlimPort adapter and the port cannot do SlimPort and USB data at the same time.
-So you really need an USB mouse and keyboard.
+So you really need a Bluetooth mouse and keyboard.

 ## Set up the Bluetooth devices